faenrandir/a_careful_examination/content/documents/what_I_have_shared_with_my_children/what_I_have_shared_with_my_children_about_lds_truth_claims.md

 These are the main points I've shared over the past two years:

-1. Some data calls into question {{ link(text="the accuracy of spiritual methods in determining objective truth", path="/testimony-spiritual-experiences-truth/") }}.
+1. Some data calls into question [the accuracy of spiritual methods in determining objective truth](/testimony-spiritual-experiences-truth/).
 2. "Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham" [see "Translation and Historicity of the Book of Abraham" on lds.org](https://www.churchofjesuschrist.org/topics/translation-and-historicity-of-the-book-of-abraham?lang=eng).
 3. The way in which Joseph Smith practiced and instituted polygamy is ethically/morally problematic [see "Plural Marriage in Kirtland and Nauvoo" on lds.org](https://www.churchofjesuschrist.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng).
 4. [The Lowry Nelson letters](http://www.mormonstories.org/other/Lowry_Nelson_1st_Presidency_Exchange.pdf) and [The Stewart Udall letters](https://archive.org/stream/StewartUdallConscienceOfAJackMormon/StuartUdall-OpenLetterOnRaceAndConsequencesOfConscience#page/n0/mode/1up) demonstrate the unwavering confidence Church leaders of that time had in the divinity of the Black Priesthood/Temple ban and the doctrines supporting it as well as the manner in which dissent is often treated in the Church.